Start GuideBetaConcepts

 • Step 1: Create your teams first

-• Step 3: Let team admins invite their members
+• Step 3: Let team leads invite their members

 • Roles